 - Strong Encryption Parameters: This is the most important factor for privacy.
 Encryption makes your data almost impossible to crack and will stop your ISP from snooping on you.
 The higher the encryption, the better your data is protected.
 Don’t settle for anything below 128 bits but aim for 256 bits or more.
 Our Top providers all offer 256-bit encryption.

-- Strict No-logging Policy: One of the most important features when it comes to safeguarding your privacy.
+- Strict No-logging Policy: One of the most important features when it comes to safeguarding your privacy is making sure your VPN keeps no logs of your activity.
 If your VPN provider were hacked or were forced to reveal information about you or your online activities, you’ll be protected if they don’t have any.

 - Location And Number Of Servers: To be able to bypass as many geographic restrictions as possible, you need a provider with servers in as many locations as possible.
 You also need a provider with many servers in each location.
 Servers don’t have unlimited capacity and when they get too busy, they can slow down.
 More servers means less load on each and consequently, better performance